Visit our Re-post guidelines

 - Thrombosis (Clot): Cumin seed has been demonstrated to inhibit platelet aggregation, indicating it may prevent pathological blood clotting.[xviii]
 [Note: of course this means that it could interact adversely with blood thinners].

-The evidence-based approach to understanding cumin's medicinal value is relatively new.
-Only in the past two decades, but especially in the past five years, scientific research on spices and culinary herbs has virtually exploded.
+The so-called "evidence-based" approach of modern medical science to understanding cumin's medicinal value is relatively new.
+Only in the past two decades, but especially in the past ten years, scientific research on spices and culinary herbs has virtually exploded.
 While enlightening, we must remember that the approach is limited in a number of ways.
 For one, it relies on animal research, which is both inherently cruel (vivisection) and conveys only approximate data, as these substances often have very different effects in animals than humans.

 Also, spices like cumin should not be considered in isolation, as traditional recipes passed down from generation to generation contained a vast storehouse of medically relevant information pertaining to the synergies inherent in combinations of ingredients, modes of preparation, seasonal harvesting, etc. In other words, cumin does not lend itself well to the pharmacological, drug-based model of medicine, which presumes there are monochemical "magic bullets" within complex herbs or spices that must be identified and isolated into megadoses, and which are primarily responsible for their beneficial effects.